UCSB Reads 2016 is over. To suggest a title for future UCSB Reads, email your suggestion to UCSBReads@library.ucsb.edu.

 UCSB Reads 2016

-UC Santa Barbara Library is excited to announce the selection of a book for UCSB Reads 2015: Orange Is the New Black: My Year in a Women’s Prison, the best-selling memoir by Piper Kerman that’s also the inspiration for an Emmy-winning Netflix series.
+UC Santa Barbara Library is excited to announce the selection of a book for UCSB Reads 2016: Just Mercy: A Story of Justice and Redemption, the award-winning memoir by attorney Bryan Stevenson.

-During the winter and spring quarters, the UCSB Library will sponsor faculty panels, book discussions, screenings, and other events on campus and at local libraries.
-Kerman will offer a free lecture in UCSB’s Campbell Hall on April 15, 2015.
+During the winter and spring quarters, the UCSB Library will sponsor faculty panels, book discussions, film screenings, and other events on campus and at local libraries.
+Stevenson will offer a free lecture in UCSB’s Campbell Hall on April 18, 2016.

 We hope you enjoy reading this thought-provoking book, and we look forward to your participation in UCSB Reads.